cosmos/sdk-tutorials/publish-app-do/index.md

 1. In the list of Droplets in the DigitalOcean Control Panel, you can mouse over the IP address to copy it into your clipboard.

 1. Open a terminal window and type `ssh root@<IP address>` to connect to your new node.
-See (How to Connect to your Droplet with OpenSSH)[https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/openssh/].
+See [How to Connect to your Droplet with OpenSSH](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/openssh/).

 ### Create a User to Run the Blockchain